-The Coronavirus disease (COVID-19) has brought with it a truly unprecedented time for the digital economy.
-To safeguard ourselves and stem the spread of COVID-19, we’re all being asked to do things virtually.
+COVID-19 has brought with it a truly unprecedented time for the digital economy.
+To safeguard ourselves and stem the spread of the Coronavirus, we’re all being asked to do things virtually.
 To comply with health official’s mandates, many of us are already required to work from home, attend classes remotely, and complete our transactions online.

-Instinctively, many of us too are turning to mobile apps, for work, transactions, communication and comforting distractions.
-At the same time, I am starting to see just about every brand I transact with issue COVID-19 advisories to people just like me.
-These advisories tell me that stores will be closed or limited to reduced hours and many of them tell me what they are doing to stem the spread of COVID-19.
+Many of us turned to mobile apps, for work, transactions, communication and comforting distractions.
+At the same time, about every brand I transact with has issued COVID-19 advisories.
 I’ve been collecting these advisories, because they tell me something about the way the world’s largest business are adapting to the COVID-19 pandemic.

 Mobile Banking and COVID-19